Toward Supergravity Spectral Action: Introduction

 \section{Introduction}

 The equivalence principle and gauge invariance are the fundamental pillars of the two most successful theories in physics, general relativity and Yang-Mills theory.
-They lead to a greater understanding of the basic interactions in our Universe, however these theories seem to be incompatible at the quantum level.
+They lead to a greater understanding of the basic interactions in our Universe.
+However, these theories seem to be incompatible at the quantum level.
 This incompatibility might suggest that they are theories arising from some other more fundamental principle.
 One of the most interesting proposals in the literature is the spectral action of noncommutative geometry.
 It involves a spectral geometry consistent with the physical measurements of distances.
 The usual emphasis on the points $x \in \mathcal{M}$ on a geometric space is replaced by the spectrum $\Sigma$ of the Dirac operator $D$ and it is assumed that the spectral action depends only on $\Sigma$.
 This is the spectral action principle.
 The spectrum is a geometric invariant that replaces diffeomorphism invariance.
 By applying this basic principle to the noncommutative geometry defined by the standard model, it has been shown \cite{Connes} that the dynamics of all interactions, including gravity, are given by the spectral action.
-Its heat kernel expansion in terms of the Seeley-De Witt coefficients $a_n$ gives an effective action up to the coefficient considered.
-For the gravitational sector of the spectral action, the first three terms on the expansion correspond to a constant, the usual Einstein-Hilbert action plus Weyl gravity and a Gauss-Bonnet topological invariant. \\
+Its heat kernel expansion in terms of the Seeley-DeWitt coefficients $a_n$ gives an effective action up to the coefficient considered.
+Assuming the Riemannian spin connection for the gravitational sector of the spectral action, the first three terms in the expansion correspond to a constant, the usual Einstein-Hilbert action plus Weyl gravity and a Gauss-Bonnet topological invariant.
+As is well known, if one would apply a Palatini formalism to this effective action one would get a non-Riemannian connection and this result will also be different at any desired order in the expansion, namely for each effective action. \\